rjbilledo/ESGMemTrack/README.md

 ## CI/CD ##

 CI/CD is done through Heroku, which is continuously updating the servers based on what has been pushed.
 Rubocop and Brakeman are also being used to help with this.
 GitHub actions also it used to help automate the testing process.
 A code coverage of above 90% is acceptable for the application.
 Finally, there is a testing server used for continuous delivery to make sure the app works properly when deployed.
+This is done through GitHub Actions.
+GitHub actions works by automatically running the program against the tests that are set up to see if the tests pass.
+This includes rspec tests for unit and integration testing, rubocop for styling, and brakeman for security concerns.

 ## Support ##